joshbrassington/cc-exam-notes/domain-1-security-principles/notes.md

 > General notes and diagrams will be found here.

+### Confidentiality, Integrity and Availability (CIA Triad)

 ### Non-Repudiation

 - Ensures a person or system cannot deny actions which they have performed.
 E.g. sending a message or signing a document.
 - Uses methods such as digital signatures and logs as proof of these actions.
 - Non-repudiation helps to build trust and accountability.
 - It holds people responsible for their actions.

+#### Examples:

+1. Digital signatures
+2. Audit logs
+3. Biometric access
+4. Payment confirmations